nv-morpheus/Morpheus/docs/source/loaders/core/file_to_df_loader.md

 ## File to DataFrame Loader

-[DataLoader](../../modules/core/data_loader.md) module is used to load data files content into a dataframe using custom loader function.
+[DataLoader](../../modules/core/data_loader.md) module is used to load data files content into a DataFrame using custom loader function.
 This loader function can be configured to use different processing methods, such as single-threaded, dask, or dask_thread, as determined by the `MORPHEUS_FILE_DOWNLOAD_TYPE` environment variable.
 When download_method starts with "dask," a dask client is created to process the files, otherwise, a single thread is used.

-After processing, the resulting dataframe is cached using a hash of the file paths.
+After processing, the resulting DataFrame is cached using a hash of the file paths.
 This loader also has the ability to load file content from S3 buckets, in addition to loading data from the disk.

 ### Example Loader Configuration

-Using below configuration while loading DataLoader module, specifies that the DataLoader module should utilize the `file_to_df` loader when loading files into a dataframe.
+Using below configuration while loading DataLoader module, specifies that the DataLoader module should utilize the `file_to_df` loader when loading files into a DataFrame.

 ```json
 {